cyverse/ds-deployment-playbooks/testing/env/README.md

 # env

 This folder contains the source for a set of Docker images that are intended to create a iRODS grid to be used for testing the ansible playbooks that configure an iRODS grid.

 The environment consists of size containers.
 The `amqp` container hosts the RabbitMQ broker that in turn hosts the `irods` exchange, where the Data Store publishes messages to.
 The `dbms` container hosts the PostgreSQL server that in turn hosts the ICAT DB.
 The `load_balancer` container hosts the HAProxy for the IES.
-The `ies_centos6` container hosts the IES server running CentOS 6.
-The `ies_centos7` containers hosts the IES server running CentOS 7.
+The `ies` container hosts an IES.
+The `ies_unconf` containers hosts a server where an IES can be deployed.
 The `rs_centos6` container hosts the resource server running on CentOS 6.
 Finally, the `rs_centos7` container hosts the resource server running on CentOS 7.

 The environment is controlled by docker-compose, but there are three programs that simplify the usage of docker-compose. `build` can be used to create all of the images. `clean` can be used to delete all of the images.
 Finally, `controller` can be used to bring up or tear down the grid.

 The docker-compose file uses a set of environment variables.
 They can be passed to each of the `build`, `clean`, and `controller` programs in a file that exports them.
 Here's a complete example include file.

 ```bash
 # The docker-compose project name.